 My girls are both taking guitar lessons so their uncle bought them this really cool Pick Punch.
 They can absolutely use old gift cards to make some awesome guitar picks!

 If you don’t want to re-use your old gift cards they can be recycled.
 Earthworks offers a mail-in program for old gift cards and credit cards.
-They can also be dropped off for recycling at Best Buy stores.
-I happened to notice the bin on a shopping trip before Christmas and was pleasantly surprised!
+They can be mailed to:

 I hope these tips give you a good start to getting rid of all that holiday stuff in an environmentally-friendly way.
 Here’s to a clean, green 2016!